RULES OF THE MAIDENHEAD DRAMA FESTIVAL

 - By entering the Festival competitors have, in effect, undertaken a contract to give a public performance and are expected to appear even though, for example, one or more principal parts may have to be read.

 - All performing groups should hold Public Liability Insurance with an insurer of repute, and with a minimum indemnity limit of £5,000,000.
-Proof will be required to be shown at the Stage Viewing rehearsal.

 - Maidenhead Drama Festival will be approved by the Royal Borough of Windsor & Maidenhead as a Body of Persons under S.37 Children & Young Persons Act 1963, which exempts the need for individual licences for any participants (on stage or off) who are children of compulsory school age.
-All groups, other than those constituting a recognised school, must, however, provide the Festival with the names, addresses and dates of birth of all such participants, together with a copy of their child protection policy.
+All groups, other than those constituting a recognised school, must, however, provide the Festival with the names, postcodes and dates of birth of all such participants, together with a copy of their child protection policy.